CliffCalist/game-achievements/README.md

 The default `AchievementGroupConfig` adds no extra logic — it simply groups achievements, making it suitable for representing categories like "Daily", "Exploration", or "Challenges".

-The `TimedAchievementGroupConfig` provides additional behavior for time-based groups:

-- `_activeCount`: maximum number of active achievements selected from the group
-- `_refreshTimeRate`: how often to refresh the active achievements (in seconds)
-- `_saveUnreceivedAchievements`: if true, completed but unclaimed achievements are preserved during refresh

-This makes it easy to configure rotating daily, weekly, or seasonal achievement groups.

 Custom groups can be implemented by inheriting from `AchievementGroup<TConfig>` and creating your own config type.

 ## Step 4 — Create and initialize the AchievementsService